When you're fast asleep

 - Hammerspace: After the Fairy Godmother offers to help Cinderella get ready for the ball, she searches around for her magic wand, then remembers that she "put it away."
 She uses a special hand motion to summon the wand from thin air.

 - Hand Wave: Both the original movie and Cinderella III hang a lampshade on how it's ridiculous to expect just one girl to fit the slipper, but they both justify it differently.
 In Cinderella it's implied the prince said he'd marry The Girl Who Fits This Slipper as a shorthand for "that girl I fell in love with", but the king is so fed up with his son and lack of grandchildren that he makes it a literal royal order.
 In Cinderella III on the other hand it's the king himself who points out the absurdity of the quest, and indeed when the person who fits the slipper turns out to be Anastasia the prince apologizes and refuses to marry her.
 At first.

-- Hate Sink: Lady Tremaine is an absolutely despicable person who is cruel and petty in every scene she's in, and has no likable, sympathetic or humorous qualities to her at all.
-It says a lot that a Lady with no magical powers, evil henchservants or ambitions beyond social climbing manages to be one of the vilest characters in the entire Disney rogues gallery based on her personality alone.
+- Hate Sink: Lady Tremaine is a despicable Abusive Parent and Social Climber who is cruel and petty in every scene she's in.
+It says a lot that a lady with no magical powers, evil henchmen, servants, or ambitions beyond social-climbing manages to be one of the vilest characters in the entire Disney canon based on her personality alone.

 - Hats Off to the Dead: The mice draw straws (actually, their own tails) to see who has to distract Lucifer while the others get breakfast.
 Jacques gets picked, and the others take off their hats to show they think it's a guaranteed death sentence.